Skip to Content

 • Water Spray Bottle

-• Low Temp Glue Gun and Glue Sticks (or tacky craft glue)
+• Low Temp Glue Gun or Tacky Craft Glue

 • Scissors